newrelic/nri-cassandra/README.md

 # New Relic Infrastructure Integration for Cassandra
 New Relic Infrastructure Integration for Cassandra captures critical performance metrics and inventory reported by Cassandra server.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/cassandra-monitoring-integration) for more details.

 <!---
 See [metrics]() or [inventory]() for more details about collected data and review [dashboard]() in order to know how the data is presented.
 --->